14 June 2022 (closed)

 2. Fill in the agreement form provided by the broker

-3. Pay a deposit; the amount varies from broker to broker (lets say USD $5,000)
+3. Pay a deposit; the amount varies from broker to broker (let's say USD $5,000)

-4. Get approval of the account
+4. Obtain approval for the account

 However, for an individual (as opposed to corporate) foreign investor who does not have a KITAS and Indonesian tax number (NPWP) it is very difficult, perhaps even impossible, to open a securities account in Indonesia.
 But not all brokers have the same policies and therefore you are advised to contact brokers and inquire about their exact policies regarding foreign clients.
 For example, some brokerages will approve an account for an expat who does not have a NPWP (but the KITAS is still required though).